-Cramond is an attractive village only 20 minutes from Edinburgh city centre and a short walk to the shore of the Firth of Forth.
+Cramond village is only 20 minutes from Edinburgh city centre and a short walk to the shore of the Firth of Forth.

 The River Almond, harbour and Cramond Island offer beautiful walks and scenery.